Ph.D. in Operations Research

 Mathematics Area

-Choose one of the following sequences, taking both courses in the sequence and then the single exam for the sequence.
+Available through August 2026 *: Choose and complete one of these sequences, then take the single exam for that sequence.

 Industrial and Systems Engineering Area